CodisLabs/codis/doc/tutorial_en.md

  * all codis-server must set maxmemory.
  * All slots’ status should be `online`, namely no transportation task is running.
  * All server groups must have a master.

+##HA

+Codis's proxy is stateless so you can run more than one proxies to get high availability and horizontal scalability.

+For Java users, you can use a modified jedis, [Jodis](https://github.com/wandoulabs/codis/tree/master/extern/jodis).
+It will watch the ZooKeeper to get the real-time available proxies, then query via them using a round robin policy to balance load and detect proxy online and offline automatically.

+For redis instances, the designers of codis think when a master down, system administrator should know about it and promote a slave to master by hand, not automatically.
+Because a crashed master may result in the data in this group not consistent.
+But we also offer a solution: [codis-ha](https://github.com/ngaut/codis-ha)。It is a tool using codis rest api to promote a slave to master when it find the master down.

+When codis promote one slave instantce to master, other slaves will not change there status.
+These slaves will still try to sync from the old crashed master, so the data in this group is not consistent.
+Because the `slave of` command in redis will let a slave drop its data and sync from the new master, it will make the master a little slow on handling queries.So you should change the status by hand after your acknowledgement by using `codis-config server add <group_id> <redis_addr> slave` to refresh the status of remain slaves.
+Codis-ha won't do this.